logix420/100-days-of-code/log.md

 **Thoughts:** Using the if/elif/else statements, several choses coded could lead the user down various different paths in the game, therefore really allowing their own story to be created.

+### Day 12: May 31, 2025 100 Days here we go!
+**Today's Progress**: Coded a palidrome checker via the daily email lessons.

+**Thoughts:** Took the time to practice function and string methods more by researching Python documentation of Palidromes.
+Using Copilot, I asked for the steps to writing the boolen false statement after writing my boolen true statement.
+Further sought the support of Copilot as the answer for one string was coming back false yet should be true.
+I was guided to find out how to add .join to my function therefore to normalize and filter non-alphanumeric characters.

+I will add to these self-taught coding files I am creating by challenging myself to find other ways to also solve the coding challenge.